zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ![open_cmd_here.gif](/user-pictures/moga/open_cmd_here.gif =x225)

 To convert every single DDS file in a directory to TEX, or vice versa, shrimply run this for command inside `champ.wad`.
 Make sure you understand the four highlighted notes above.
-`for /R %I in (*dds) do tex2dds "%I"` If this fails with an error or appears blank/white in game, go to step 3 and 4.
+`for /R %I in (*dds) do tex2dds "%I"` If this fails with an error, appears blank/white in game, or wont load and crashes, see step 3 and 4.
 - `for` is the basic loop command used in CMD to iterate on a conditional set of files from just one command.
 - `/R` is a for loop switch that indicates to loop recursively, meaning every file in every subfolder.
 - `%I` represents the currently active file when looping through each file.